Chapter 1 - Never Judge a Book By its Cover

 “Oh, lefse is delicious,” she assured him.
 “When it’s warm, you can smear it with butter and cinnamon sugar, then roll it up and eat it; just one taste and you’d change your mind.”

-“Well, you’ll never get me to eat lutefisk again, so just forgetaboutit,” Antonio said that last phrase, emphatically, and sounding as Chicago Italian as Rose imagined they came.
+“Well, you’ll never get me to eat lutefisk again, so just forgetaboutit,” Antonio said that last phrase, emphatically, sounding as Chicago Italian as Rose imagined they came.
 He even spoke with big arm gestures, by sweeping his hands outward as if in exclamation.

 “Duly noted,” and Rose stifled a laugh.
 Antonio smiled back at her.

 “I’m glad you are smiling.
-You are beautiful, and especially when you smile,” he said, quietly.
+You are beautiful, especially when you smile,” he said, quietly.
 Rose blushed deeply.
 Maybe it was the compliment.
 Maybe the intimacy of his tone.
 After being saved from certain pain and anguish, Rose could be nothing but grateful.
 And, she was quietly remorseful for having not spoken to him sooner than just tonight on his front porch.
-He, too, was grieving for the loss of his own father.
+He, too, was grieving from the loss of his own father.
 All the more acutely felt, she thought, having moved away from his family and friends.
 It was April; his father had been gone no more than four months.
 It was two months more freshly lost than her own father.
 She knew how it must still sting, like an open, raw wound.

 They walked along with the wind gently shushing new leaves hanging on maple branches above them.
 As if in quiet accompaniment, the fir needles joined in.
 The sound made a melodious percussion alongside evening song birds.
 It was a clear twilight.
 Who said it always rained in Washington State?
 Stars twinkled through the trees and as they came into the clearing the pair could make out Collin waiting for his sister.
 He sat on the porch steps with the family dog, a retriever mix who panted and wagged his tail at Rose.

-“I was getting worried about you,” he said and stopped petting the dog.
 Clearly he took his role as the now man of the house seriously.
 Collin moved to grab something behind him and then kept his hands busy by working a baseball into a mitt he wore on his left hand.

 “I’m sorry about that,” Antonio said, with the utmost respect.
 “We just met and I was talking more than walking.
 Won’t happen again.”